 If you have lodged this certificate via RdSAP Go and marked your evidence as QA ready the Audit Request e-mail you received is for reference only and you do not need to take any further action.

-In addition to this, If you have already submitted your evidence and marked this certificate as QA ready then this e-mail is for reference only and you do not need to take any further action.
+In addition to this, if you have already submitted your evidence manually via the ‘Evidence’ tile and marked this certificate as QA ready then this e-mail is for reference only and you do not need to take any further action.

-If you have used this methodology you must ensure that you have followed the Government requirements.
+If you have used this process you must ensure that you have followed the government requirements.

 A Smart audit is a ‘risked based’ audit based on pre-defined set of rules.
 The most up to date set of rules can be found here.